zaw-may/Sentiment-Analysis-For-Global-Mental-Health/README.md

-## Disclaimer: Use of Facebook Group Posts and Comments
+## Disclaimer: Use of Facebook Public Group Posts and Comments

 We collected data from Facebook to access public group posts and comments for the purpose of _**“Leveraging LLMs to Understand Global Mental Health Well-being & FOMO in Social Media”**_.